- 3

 If you’re able to, we recommend steaming the cauliflower florets for your dip as you want to avoid the crisp coating created when they are fried.
 Aim instead for a firm but tender texture, which you should achieve after 4-8 minutes of steaming (depending on the size of your florets).

-A rainbow of punchy flavors
+A rainbow of punchy flavours

 For the dressing of our dip, we first needed a base for the sauce.
 Here, we’ve chosen soy yoghurt; coconut or almond yoghurt would be too overpowering an addition.
-However, once the base is out of the way, we can get onto the flavorsome ingredients which make this dish so delicious.
+However, once the base is out of the way, we can get onto the flavoursome ingredients which make this dish so delicious.

 (NB: most jalapeño brands on the market are indeed pickled in vinegar, so unfortunately don’t have the gut-friendly goodness of naturally fermented pickles.
 However, a few organic stores do sell fermented jalapeños, so shop around).